iyre/bl4-save-tools/README.md

   - Sets fog of war overlay for every map to 100% discovered - [technical details](docs/exploration.md)
 - Discover all locations
   - Makes all point of interest (POI) markers visible on your map.
-  - Adds a (reasonably complete) predefined list of locations to your existing list of discovered locations.
 - Unlock all safehouses
   - Unlocks fast travel to all safehouses and silos
   - Completes all missions (activities) that unlock safehouses and silos (run SDU point re-calcualtion afterward)
   - This does not add POI markers.
-- Re-calculate SDU points
-  - Re-calculates available SDU points based on completed activities and found collectibles, updating the value in your save.
-  - Will reset SDU purchases if total is lower than the sum of spent points (points are refunded)
-  - Recommended after modifying activities (e.g. safehouses) or collectibles, which increment this total only when completed in-game.
+- Unlock all collectibles
+  - Marks all collectibles as found.
+ECHO logs, capsules, etc.
+  - This does not add POI markers.
 - Skip story missions
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)
+- Skip all missions
+  - Completes all missions including the main story, vaults, and activities like drill sites.
+- Re-calculate SDU points
+  - Re-calculates available SDU points based on completed activities and found collectibles, updating the value in your save.
+  - Will reset SDU purchases if total is lower than the sum of spent points (points are refunded)
+  - Recommended after modifying activities (e.g. safehouses) or collectibles, which increment this total only when completed in-game.
 - Unlock Ultimate Vault Hunter Mode
   - Sets values in the save to unlock UVHM 1-5.
 You can select any difficulty in-game.
   - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`)